How to Raise a Valid Ticket (and When Not To) 💬

 Q: Can I WhatsApp instead of raising a ticket?

-Messages sent to that number are not seen — they go straight to the WhatsApp API logs.
+Messages sent to that number are not monitored and go directly into API logs.

-If you need to contact us, raise a ticket through the Help Desk so it’s logged and tracked.
+If you need support, raise a proper ticket through the Help Desk.

-Q: Can I just privately WhatsApp message Arpit like the old days?
+Q: Can I privately WhatsApp Arpit like the old days?

 All broker communication must go through the Help Desk.

-Direct messages are not monitored and won’t get a response (other than maybe a polite eye-roll).
+Direct messages are not monitored and usually just generate a polite eye-roll.

 Q: Oh but please can I WhatsApp Arpit?